-Except as provided in paragraph (C) of this rule, the requirements of this section apply to the construction or reconstruction of a major MACT source.
+Except as provided in paragraph (C) of this rule, the requirements of this rule apply to the construction or reconstruction of a major MACT source.

 The following major MACT sources are exempt from the requirements of this rule:

-(4) Any major MACT source that is within a source category which has been deleted from the source category list pursuant to Section 112(c)(9) of the Clean Air Act; or
+(4) Any major MACT source that is within a source category which has been deleted from the source category list pursuant to Section 112(c)(9) of the Clean Air Act .

 (5) Any major MACT source that is a research and development activity.

-The permit application for a major MACT source to which this rule applies shall specify a control technology selected by the applicant that, if properly maintained and operated, will satisfy the requirements of paragraph (e) of this rule.
+The permit application for a major MACT source to which this rule applies shall specify a control technology selected by the applicant that, if properly maintained and operated, will satisfy paragraph (E) of this rule.